The Return of Jafar

-The Return of Jafar (retroactively titled Aladdin: The Return of Jafar on later releases) is a 1994 American direct-to-video animated musical fantasy film produced by Walt Disney Pictures and Television.
+The Return of Jafar (retroactively titled Aladdin 2: The Return of Jafar on later releases) is a 1994 American direct-to-video animated musical fantasy film produced by Walt Disney Television Animation.
 It is the first sequel to Disney's 1992 animated feature film, Aladdin, made by combining the planned first five episodes of the Aladdin animated television series into a feature-length film.

-Released on May 20, 1994, in North America, it was the second Disney animated feature film sequel, after The Rescuers Down Under (1990), and the first Disney direct-to-video animated feature film.
+Released by Buena Vista Home Video on May 20, 1994, in North America, it was the second Disney animated feature film sequel, after The Rescuers Down Under (1990), and the first Disney direct-to-video animated feature film.
 It also marked the first American direct-to-video animated feature film.
 Gilbert Gottfried, Jonathan Freeman, Scott Weinger, Frank Welker, Brad Kane and Linda Larkin reprise their roles from the first film, with Jason Alexander, Val Bettin, Liz Callaway, and Dan Castellaneta joining the cast.

-The film received mostly negative reviews but sold 15 million VHS tapes, grossing more than on a budget of approximately $5 million, making it one of the best-selling films on home video.
+The film received mostly negative reviews but sold 15 million VHS tapes, grossing more than on a budget of approximately $5 million, making it one of the United States' best-selling films on home video.

 Plot

-Almost a year following Jafar's defeat, Aladdin and Abu have settled into the Palace of Agrabah with Princess Jasmine and her father, the Sultan.
+Almost a year following Jafar's defeat, (Note: As depicted in Aladdin (1992).)
+Aladdin and Abu have settled into the Palace of Agrabah with Princess Jasmine and her father, the Sultan.
 Still yearning for adventures, Aladdin foils a criminal group led by the dimwitted Abis Mal and returns their stolen loot to the citizens of Agrabah.
 Meanwhile, in the desert, Iago escapes from Jafar's lamp.
 Tired of Jafar's abuse, Iago refuses Jafar's demands to free him, and drops the lamp into a well.

 Iago flies to Agrabah, planning to return to the Palace by befriending Aladdin.
 During his first interaction with Aladdin and Abu, the three are attacked by Abis Mal and his henchmen, and Iago inadvertently saves Aladdin's life.
 In gratitude, Aladdin keeps Iago on the palace grounds, promising to speak with the Sultan on Iago's behalf.
 Abis Mal later finds Jafar's lamp in the well and frees him.
 Hindered by his incompetent new master, Jafar tricks Abis Mal into wasting his first two wishes, then enlists his help in taking revenge on Aladdin.
 Abis Mal agrees, also desiring revenge on Aladdin.

-Meanwhile, the Genie returns to the palace after traveling the world for one year, although his powers are diminished since he was freed from the lamp.
+Meanwhile, Genie returns to the palace after traveling the world for one year.
+Since gaining his freedom, he has retained some of his genie magic, but is much less powerful than he was back when he could grant wishes.
 At the evening banquet, the Sultan announces Aladdin as the new Royal Vizier.
 Rajah discovers Iago in the garden and chases him into the banquet.
 Aladdin asks the Sultan to pardon Iago, but Jasmine is dismayed that Aladdin never confided in her.
-The Genie and Iago help them reconcile, but the Sultan, though remaining suspicious, temporarily pardons Iago and instructs Aladdin to watch over him.
-However, Jafar infiltrates the palace and forces Iago to trick Aladdin and the Sultan into taking a trip to the waterfall.
+Genie and Iago help them reconcile, but the Sultan, though remaining suspicious, temporarily pardons Iago and instructs Aladdin to watch over him.
+However, Jafar infiltrates the palace and forces Iago to trick Aladdin and the Sultan into taking a trip to a waterfall.